Shinzo Abe: First Cabinet

+Abe (pictured in 2006) was the youngest prime minister since Fumimaro Konoe in 1941.

 On 26 September 2006, Abe was inaugurated as Japanese prime minister.
 Elected at age 52, he was the youngest prime minister since Fumimaro Konoe in 1941.
 He was also the first prime minister born after World War II.
 Abe's first cabinet was announced on 26 September 2006.
 The only minister retained in his position from the previous Koizumi cabinet was Foreign Minister Tarō Asō, who had been one of Abe's competitors for the LDP presidency.
 In addition to the cabinet positions existing under Koizumi, Abe created five new "advisor" positions.
 He reshuffled his cabinet on 27 August 2007.
-Commentators noted that these changes seemed to be an effort by Abe to organize the Prime Minister's office into something more akin to the White House.
+Commentators noted that these changes seemed to be an effort by Abe to organize the prime minister's office into something more akin to the White House.
 The New York Times observed that his cabinet appeared to place a larger emphasis on foreign policy and national security instead of domestic concerns like economic policy.
 It also speculated that Abe's primary goal may have been to revise the pacifist constitution.

 Domestic policy

 Abe expressed a general commitment to the reforms instituted by his predecessor, Junichiro Koizumi.
 He took some steps toward balancing the Japanese budget, such as appointing a tax policy expert, Kōji Omi, as minister of finance.
 Omi previously supported increases in the national consumption tax, although Abe distanced himself from this policy and sought to achieve much of his budget-balancing through spending cuts.

-Since 1997, as the bureau chief of the "Institute of Junior Assembly Members Who Think About the Outlook of Japan and History Education", Abe supported the controversial Japanese Society for History Textbook Reform and the New History Textbook.
-In March 2007, Abe, along with right-wing politicians, proposed a bill to encourage nationalism and a "love for one's country and hometown" among the Japanese youth (specific wording from the revised "Fundamental Law of Education" 教育基本法, which was revised to include "love of country").
+He started using the term "re-challenge" (再チャレンジ), emphasizing the need to give all Japanese second chances to succeed.
+Accordingly, Abe convened an advisory council to draft reforms to promote new opportunities for the disadvantaged.
+Lawmakers close to Abe, led by Yoshihide Suga, launched the Parliamentary League in Support of Re-Challenge.
+On 23 October 2006, Abe stated he was looking for some LDP members who were expelled for opposing Koizumi's privatization of Japan Post back to the party, which caused a decline in his popularity.
+Eventually, Abe sought a compromise by requiring those who were expelled that want to return to sign loyalty pledges.

 In March 2007, Abe stated that there was no evidence that the Japanese military had forced women into sexual slavery during World War II, which the Japanese government had admitted and apologized for in the 1992 Kono Statement.
 Responding to a potential motion by the US Congress encouraging Japan to acknowledge the atrocity, Abe stated that the Japanese government would not apologize again.

-Abe held conservative views in the Japanese succession controversy.
+Abe held conservative views in the Japanese imperial succession debate.
 Shortly after the birth of Prince Hisahito of Akishino, he abandoned a proposed legislative amendment to permit women to inherit the Chrysanthemum Throne.